ttitamu/single-page-site/README.md

 Note: The default pagination is 10 and you can use the ?per_page= URL variable to change that from 1 to 100 (ex: ?per_page=100).

 ### Potential ideas for an app
+- A searchable listing of roadways with categorization.
-- A searchable listing of the data.
+- A listing of roadways with expanding references to the related data.
 - A data visualization using the metadata to illustrate the cost, time, or other data for roadways.
 - A map (best you can using county or something) that allows for interactive display of the data.